 The Marlowe takes its name from Christopher Marlowe, a dramatist with an extraordinary history.

-To find out more visit The Marlowe Society.
+To find out more about Christopher Marlowe, his life and work, please visit The Marlowe Society.